The No Smoking Orchestra

-The No Smoking Orchestra, frequently credited as Emir Kusturica and the No Smoking Orchestra, is a Serbian garage rock band formed in Belgrade in 1993.
+The No Smoking Orchestra, frequently credited as Emir Kusturica and the No Smoking Orchestra, was a Serbian garage rock band formed in Belgrade in 1993.

 The band was formed in 1993 by Nele Karajlić who, after relocating to Belgrade from Sarajevo, decided to revive Zabranjeno Pušenje, a band he co-founded with Sejo Sexon in 1980 that had at that point been dormant since 1990.
 Initially, the band performed as Zabranjeno Pušenje, but ultimately changed the name to Emir Kusturica & The No Smoking Orchestra when renowned filmmaker Emir Kusturica (who had previously played with the band in 1987) re-joined it in 1998.

 History

 During the Bosnian War, Nele Karajlić moved to Belgrade.
 Throughout the 1993 through 1996 period, he played with different musicians under the name Zabranjeno pušenje.
 Their album Ja nisam odavle was released through Komuna in 1997.

 In 1998 the band composed the music for Emir Kusturica's film Black Cat, White Cat, which won the Silver Lion at the Venice Film Festival the same year.
 Since June 1999, the band has been regularly touring worldwide.
 They developed quite a following internationally in the process.
 Their popularity is particularly notable in Southern Europe (Italy, Portugal, Spain, and France) where most of their initial touring took place in late 1990s and early 2000s and in Latin America where the band first played in 2001, gradually developing a spirited fan base throughout the continent, especially in Argentina.
 Lately, the band has also fond much success deep into Eastern Europe (Russia, Ukraine, Belarus, and Armenia).

 In 2005, a DVD live album Live is a Miracle of the band's performance in Buenos Aires' Luna Park was released.
 In 2007, the band was involved in Time of the Gypsies punk opera that was staged in Bastille in Paris.

 Since the Ušće fiasco, the band played only a few more concerts on home soil such as 2008 large open-air gigs in Kruševac and Novi Sad that went well, serving as lead ins for the concert at Belgrade Arena in late November 2008 where more than 10,000 gathered.

 Though the band played Montreal twice before, summer 2010 marked their first foray into North America with concerts in Toronto, Montreal, Quebec City, Chicago, and New York City.
 The highlight of the mini-tour was the outdoor concert in the streets of Montreal in front of some 60,000 spectators as part of the city's jazz festival (Le Festival International de Jazz de Montréal).